abhishekprajapatt/Expenses-Tracker/README.md

 - AI-based expense predictions and suggestions
 - Graphical reports for financial planning

-## 📲 Mobile Compatibility
-The application is fully responsive and optimized for mobile devices.
-A dedicated mobile app version is planned for future releases.

-## 🤝 Contributing
-Feel free to submit issues or fork the repository and send pull requests.
-Contributions are welcome!

-## 📜 License
-This project is licensed under the MIT License.

 ## 🌟 Show Your Support
 If you like this project, please ⭐ the repository!

-## 📧 Contact
-For any inquiries, feel free to reach out at **your-email@example.com** or create an issue in the repository.